Cast of Characters in The Ferment

 THE STORY: Sonja Somone is a 23-year-old political science student who arrives at a Ferment protest in Sacramento on June 18, 2040, with a field recorder and an academic’s distance.
 She is studying dissent.
 She does not intend to join it.
 Over the course of eight episodes—and across the two episodes presented here—she is drawn inexorably into The Ferment: a decentralized resistance movement whose slogan, ‘service to community is more powerful than selfish pursuit,’ is simultaneously the show’s ethical core and its most dangerous co-optable phrase.

 WHY LIVE: The Ferment is built for listening.
 But something specific happens when listening is shared.
 A podcast is intimate and private; a live audio drama is communal and exposed.
 The political themes of the work—collective action, surveillance, the space between observation and participation—change in the presence of bodies.
 The audience’s awareness of each other, of being witnessed, of choosing to stay still or to chant, mirrors the choices the characters are making.
-That is not incidental.
-It is the theatrical argument of the presentation.

 More news this summer …